 Kate has worked with local communities to protect their land and water resources for more than 15 years, serving as director of Shenandoah Valley Network from 2009 until 2018.
 She is the former director of conservation at the Wood River Land Trust in central Idaho.
 She also worked with woodland owners through Oregon State University’s College of Forestry and as a conservation associate for the Henry’s Fork Foundation in eastern Idaho.
 Kate is an honors graduate of Washington and Lee University in Lexington and she received a master’s degree in forest science from the Yale School of Forestry and Environmental Science in 2002.

-Kate serves on Governor Northam’s Natural Resources Policy Transition Team and the Secretary of Natural Resources’ Chesapeake Bay Stakeholder Advisory Group.
-She is pleased to be a steering committee member for the Choose Clean Water Coalition, the Smithsonian Conservation Biology Institute’s (CBI) Virginia Working Landscapes and CBI’s Changing Landscapes Initiative.
-She also serves on the steering committee and as a member of the board of directors for the Allegheny Blue Ridge Alliance (ABRA).
+Kate is pleased to serve on the steering committee for the Choose Clean Water Coalition and the Secretary of Natural Resources’ Chesapeake Bay Stakeholder Advisory Group.
+She also sits on the steering committees for the Smithsonian Conservation Biology Institute’s (CBI) Virginia Working Landscapes, CBI’s Changing Landscapes Initiative, and the Allegheny Blue Ridge Alliance (ABRA).